Teenie Matlock

 Teenie Matlock (born 1958) is a cognitive scientist known for research that focuses on the meaning of everyday language and the extent to which context influences this meaning.
-Her research has deepened understanding of the impact of language and communication in cognition, politics as well as climate science.
+Her research has deepened understanding of the impact of language and communication in cognition and politics, as well as climate science.
 As a leading researcher on the meaning of words in discussions of climate change, Matlock has been asked to weigh in on the value of shared language between energy companies and groups advocating for immediate changes to protect the environment.
 She recently retired and now holds the position of Professor Emerita of Cognitive Science at University of California, Merced.

-Teenie Matlock received the 2015-2016 Senate Award for Excellence in Faculty Mentorship at UC Merced for successful mentoring of faculty and creating a positive environment for faculty to be successful.
-Her contribution as a caring and thoughtful leader and community builder were again recognized in 2021, when she received the Athena Award for Academic Leadership from CITRIS Women in Tech Initiative and again in 2023 when she received the Elman Prize for Scientific Achievement and Community Building from the Cognitive Science Society.
+Teenie Matlock received the 2015–2016 Senate Award for Excellence in Faculty Mentorship at UC Merced for successful mentoring of faculty and creating a positive environment for faculty to be successful.
+Her contributions as a leader and community builder were again recognized in 2021, when she received the Athena Award for Academic Leadership from CITRIS Women in Tech Initiative and in 2023 when she received the Elman Prize for Scientific Achievement and Community Building from the Cognitive Science Society.

-Biography
+Early life and education

-Teenie Matlock grew up in Mariposa, CA. She is the eldest of five children, growing up in impoverished conditions.
+Teenie Matlock grew up in Mariposa, California.
+She was the eldest of five children, growing up in impoverished conditions.
 Her family ancestry includes Native American heritage, from the Southern Sierra Miwuk Nation, from both her mother's and father's sides, as well as lineage tracing back to Gold Rush miners.
 In 1976, she graduated from Mariposa High School.
 None of her family at that point had attended college.

-Matlock began her post-secondary education as a first generation student at Fresno City College where her initial focus was on being a trumpet player.
-She received her B.A. in Liberal Studies at California State University, Fresno (CSU Fresno) in 1983 and an M.A. in Linguistics from CSU Fresno in 1985.
-She attended graduate school at University of California, Santa Cruz where she obtained her Ph.D. in Cognitive Psychology in 2001.
-She worked under the supervision of Raymond Gibbs, Jr. at University of California, Santa Cruz where her dissertation research focused on answering how fictive motion, figurative language that uses motion verbs with nouns that do not typically move (i.e., "A road crosses the street"), is understood.
+Matlock began her post-secondary education as a first-generation student at Fresno City College where her initial focus was on being a trumpet player.
+She earned her B.A. in Liberal Studies in 1983, followed by an M.A. in Linguistics in 1985, both from California State University, Fresno.
+She attended graduate school at the University of California, Santa Cruz where she obtained her Ph.D. in Cognitive Psychology in 2001.
+Working under the supervision of Raymond Gibbs, Jr., her dissertation research focused on how fictive motion figurative language that uses motion verbs with nouns that do not typically move (e.g., "A road crosses the street"), is understood.